Work flexibility: Unconventional arrangements are here to stay

 Remote work

-A default way to continue business operations during the pandemic, telecommuting has become the favored method of working for many people.
-Depending on the exact set-up worked out with the employer, remote work allows employees to perform all or some of their job from their home (or other off-site location of their choice).
-Telecommuters often claim remote work increases their productivity and focus, allows better blending of personal and professional obligations, and boosts energy levels by eliminating a commute.
+A default way to continue business operations during the pandemic, telecommuting has become many people’s favored method of working.
+Depending on the exact set-up worked out with the employer, remote work allows employees to perform all or some of their jobs from their home (or other off-site locations of their choice).

 -